benborgers/www/posts/livewire-refresh-other-component.md

 $this->emitTo('component-to-refresh', 'refreshComponent')
 ```

-This event will be sent to the component called `component-to-refresh`, and `component-to-refresh` will reload.
+This event will be sent to the component called `component-to-refresh`, and `component-to-refresh` will reload its contents.